10 Soul Lessons For Happiness And Living A Meaningful Life.

 Soul lessons constantly expand our hearts and cultivate love, self-compassion, inner peace, and other life-affirming expansive states.
 We know that soul lessons are integrated into our lives when we experience more authentic happiness.

-I had the most profound experience with my little Granddaughter this past summer that showed me that we humans are meant to create meaning around what happens to/for us.
-Even 2 years olds naturally feel the need to do this.
+One summer, I had the most profound experience with my little Granddaughter, Brooklyn, which showed me that we are meant to create meaning around what happens to/for us.
+Even two years olds naturally feel the need to integrate soul lessons.

 Our family was out in a boat in the middle of a lake.
-I had little Brooklyn nestled in my arms when out of nowhere a huge wave engulfed the boat.
-I held her tight as the water threatened to either sink the boat or toss us out.
-Within seconds I knew we were fine and Brooklyn started to cry from the sheer shock of it all.
-After some reassurance and snuggles, she quickly settled and we marvelled at what a “great adventure” that was!
+Little Brooklyn was nestled in my arms when a huge wave engulfed the boat.
+I held her tight as the water threatened to sink the boat or toss us out.
+I knew we were OK within seconds, and Brooklyn started crying from the shock.
+After some reassurance and snuggles, she quickly settled, and we marvelled at what a “great adventure” that was!

 I’ll never forget what happened after the initial shock wore off.
-For the next few days, Brooklyn asked me the same question repeatedly, “Nana, what happened to me?”
+For the next few days, Brooklyn repeatedly asked me the same question: “Nana, what happened to me?”

 She had an instinctual need to create meaning around what happened to her.
 It’s like her little soul knew what it needed.
-She needed to create meaning so she could integrate the experience and then move on.
+She needed to make meaning to integrate the experience and then move on.